Tim Anderson Player Props: White Sox vs. Braves

 Tim Anderson At The Plate

-- In 67 games played this year, he has not gone deep.
+- He has not hit a long ball in his 68 games this year.

-- In 12 games this year, Anderson has picked up an RBI, with more than one RBI once.
+- In 12 games this season, Anderson has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.